tari-labs/tari-university/src/cryptography/bulletproofs-protocols/MainReport.md

 - It is important that developers understand more about the fundamental underlying mathematics when implementing something like Bulletproofs, even if they just reuse libraries developed by someone else.

+- The standard [MPC protocol](#mpc-protocol-for-bulletproofs) implementation only guarantees Honest Verifier ZK, but can be extended to be more secure if each party ensures that their partial proof elements reach every other party, and that each party produces the aggregate challenges identically.

 ## References